gaurbprajapati/Face-Emotion-Recognition-Using-deep-learning/README.md

 # Face-Emotion-Recognition-Using-deep-learning
-By CNN , Keras/tensorflow..Using CK+ dataset
+By CNN , Keras/tensorflow..Using FER dataset